 Table II shows the threshold timeout value that provides a throughput equal to 95%.
-Our backbone traffic trace has a coefficient of variation equal to 0.25 for an aggregation interval of 1ms.
-The same trace gives a $c_v = 0.054$ using intervals of 1s due to the decay of the variance with aggregation.
-In [9] the variance coefficient is equal to 0.34 (aggregation 1s) for a LAN traffic trace (trace pOCT.TL), showing higher variability in comparison with our trace.
+Our backbone traffic trace has a coefficient of variation equal to 0.25 for an aggregation interval of 1 ms. The same trace gives a $c_v = 0.054$ using intervals of 1 s due to the decay of the variance with aggregation.
+In [9], the variance coefficient is equal to 0.34 (aggregation 1 s) for a LAN traffic trace (trace pOCT.TL), showing higher variability in comparison with our trace.
 Actually, as the input traffic multiplex level increases, the coefficient of variation decreases.
 Note that OBS networks are expected to carry traffic from a large number of hosts.

-The figures in table II show that for small values of the coefficient of variation, H has only a slight incremental influence on the timeout value, whereas for large values of the coefficient of variation the influence is much stronger.
-Thus, if input traffic has a small coefficient of variation then only estimation of the first and second moment is necessary.
-As the coefficient of variation increases one needs to take into account the influence of long-range dependence.
+The figures in Table II show that for small values of the coefficient of variation, H has only a slight incremental influence on the timeout value, whereas for large values of the coefficient of variation, the influence is much stronger.
+Thus, if input traffic has a small coefficient of variation, then only the estimation of the first and second moments is necessary.
+As the coefficient of variation increases, one needs to take into account the influence of long-range dependence.

 The fact that the delay-throughput curves are sensitive to both instantaneous burstiness and long-range dependence only with large coefficient of variation is very significant and useful for practical engineering purposes.
-Our findings show that if c_v is low only the traffic first and second moment need to be estimated in order to derive an optimal timeout value.
+Our findings show that if $c_v$ is low, only the traffic first and second moments need to be estimated in order to derive an optimal timeout value.